amarjotgill/origin-bound-cookies/draft-amarjotgill-origin-bound-cookies-protocol.md

 >3.
 Let path be request's URL's path.
 >4.
 Let httpOnlyAllowed be true.
 >5.
 Let sameSite be a string whose value is implementation-defined, but has to be one of "strict-or-less", "lax-or-less", "unset-or-less", or "none".
->6. let port be request's URL's port,this can be unspecified.
+>6.
+Let port be request's URL's port.
->7. let scheme be request's URL's scheme, this can be unspecified.
+>7.
+Let scheme be request's URL's scheme.
 >8.
 Let cookies be the result of running Retrieve Cookies given isSecure, host, path, httpOnlyAllowed, sameSite, port, and scheme.
 >9.
 Return the result of running Serialize Cookies given cookies.